PaimaStudios/paima-game-templates/web-2.5/README.md

 This documentation provides a basic overview of the template.
 Each module has its own `README` file with more detailed information.

+Full functionality of this template (namely `npm run post` mentioned below) is dependant on the `batcher` that was copied to your system during the template creation process.
+Please, look at the instructions in that folder first to get it running.

 ## Installation

 To install dependencies and perform initial setup, run the following command: